tanmaypardeshi/CSC-510-Project2-TeachersPetBot/Functiondes.md

-﻿**Bot.py**
+**Bot.py**

 1. Function: on\_ready

    Description: run on bot start-up

-1.Function: on\_guild\_join
+2. Function: on\_guild\_join

    Description: run when a user joins a guild with the bot present

    Inputs:

-      * guild: the guild the user joined from
+   - guild: the guild the user joined from

-1. Function: on\_message
+3. Function: on\_message

    Description: run when a message is sent to a discord the bot occupies

    Inputs:

-`	`-message: the message the user sent to a channel
+   - message: the message the user sent to a channel

-1. Function: on\_message\_edit
+4. Function: on\_message\_edit

    Description: run when a user edits a message

    Inputs:

-`	`- before: the old message
+   - before: the old message

-`	`- after: the new message
+   - after: the new message

-1. Function: test
+5. Function: test

    Description: Simple test command that shows commands are working.

    Inputs:
-   `     `- ctx: context of the command
+   - ctx: context of the command

    Outputs:
-   `     `- Sends test successful message back to channel that called test
+   - Sends test successful message back to channel that called test

-1. Function: set\_instructor
+6. Function: set\_instructor
    Description: Command used to give Instructor role out by instructors
    Inputs:
-   `     `- ctx: context of the command
+   - ctx: context of the command
-   `     `- member: user to give role
+   - member: user to give role
    Outputs:
-   `     `- Sends confirmation back to channel
+   - Sends confirmation back to channel

-1. Function: create\_event
+7. Function: create\_event

-   Description: command to create event and send to event\_creation module Ensures command author is Instructor
+   Description: command to create event and send to event\_creation module

+   Ensures command author is Instructor

    Inputs:
-   `     `- ctx: context of the command
+   - ctx: context of the command

    Outputs:
-   `     `- Options to create event
+   - Options to create event

-1. Function: oh
+8. Function: oh
    Description: command related office hour and send to office\_hours module
    Inputs:
-   `     `- ctx: context of the command
+   - ctx: context of the command
-   `     `- command: specific command to run
+   - command: specific command to run
-   `     `- \*args: arguments for command
+   - \*args: arguments for command
    Outputs:
-   `     `- Office hour details and options
+   - Office hour details and options

 1. Function: ask